GenXP/genxp-webrtcdll/README.md

 However, to our knowledge we are the **only** C compatible runtime wrapper.
 We've negotiated the complexity of WebRTC to an easy to use Wrapper.

-## Windows x64 Support Storage Ptrs
+## Windows x64 support storage Ptrs
 This wrapper is intended to be used for x64 only.
 We believe the best way to negotiate most pointers via an int pointer is the best method.
 Unfortunately, standard int can result in a loss of data with x64 binaries.
 Therefore all of our storage pointers are ```intptr_t``` or ```int64```.

 ## Supporting standard types